 The choice is yours.

 What are the pain points?
-Incompetent customer support specialists, failed package delivery, glitchy website, and even the absence of your favorite cereal on the shelf can qualify as pain points because they force people to struggle with obstacles and complications on their way to acquiring desired goods or services.
+Pain points - specific problems that force people to struggle with obstacles and complications on their way to acquiring desired goods or services.
+Incompetent customer support specialists, failed package delivery, glitchy website, and even the absence of your favorite cereal on the shelf can qualify as pain points.

 Naturally, life is not a fairy tale, and mistakes, misunderstandings, or accidents are ineluctable.
 Yet, it is a fallacy to ignore inconveniences you have the power to fix, just because no one can be perfect.
 The winning strategy is modernizing your company to bring shoppers joy instead of depriving them of it.